shakanand/read-delta.io-tables-using-synapse-sql-serverless/readme.md

 All the information about the files that are marked as inactive and the new files that are added are kept in a JSON file in the "_delta_log" folder.

+More details on the "_delta_log" folder can be found [here](https://github.com/delta-io/delta/blob/master/PROTOCOL.md)

 ![Delta files](screenshots/003_delta_log_files_json.jpg)

 Sample contents of one of the log files "00000000000000000001.json" that shows the list of parquet files that are inactivated and the newly added files.